Free (Grant-based) Soil Testing Through NRCS and EQIP

 EQIP is NRCS's flagship conservation program that helps farmers, ranchers and forest landowners integrate conservation into working lands.
 The program provides financial and technical assistance to agricultural producers to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, increased soil health and reduced soil erosion.

-Financial support often covers up to 75% of the project costs for implementing specified conservation practices, with historically underserved producers, including socially disadvantaged, beginning, limited resource and veteran farmers eligible for increased payment rates and advance payments of 50% to purchase materials and services.
+Financial support covers up to 75% of project costs for implementing specified conservation practices.
+Historically underserved producers, including socially disadvantaged, beginning, limited resource and veteran farmers, are eligible for increased payment rates up to 90% on highly effective practices and advance payments of 50% to purchase materials and services before conservation practice implementation—significantly reducing upfront financial barriers.

 EQIP offers diverse conservation initiatives targeting specific regional and resource needs.
-Conservation Innovation Grants provide competitive funding that stimulates the development and adoption of innovative approaches and technologies for conservation on agricultural lands.
-These programs focus on fostering the adoption of innovative conservation practices that prioritize minimal soil disturbance, soil cover maximization, biodiversity enhancement, and continuous root presence.
+Conservation Innovation Grants provide competitive funding that stimulates development and adoption of innovative approaches and technologies for conservation on agricultural lands.
+The Conservation Incentive Contracts (CIC) option allows longer-term contracts (5-10 years) focused on priority resource concerns including soil health, nutrient management, and carbon sequestration.

 Climate Resilience and Carbon Sequestration